NickP20/Gun_Violence/README.md

 ##### Load
 * We used sqlalchemy to link from our Jupyter notebook to the PgAdmin server and inserted all three dataframes as tables into a database
-* We performed a join between our "economic_indicator" table and our "gun_crime" table to exam that the foreign key and primary were succesfully set.
+* We performed a simple join between our "economic_indicator" table and our "gun_crime" table